juvtib/mojeek.user.js/README.md

 If you want to use something other than Greasemonkey, please read that extension's license and privacy policy before using it.

-Install the script by visiting: xxx
+Install the script by visiting: https://raw.githubusercontent.com/juvtib/mojeek.user.js/main/Mojeek.user.js

 Your add-on should offer to install the user script.
 Using this method will keep the script in sync with this repository.